Brownian motion on stable looptrees: Introduction

 In fact, we prove a slightly more general version of the theorem that holds for any sequence of discrete trees satisfying the assumptions of \cite[Theorem 4.1]{RSLTCurKort}, but we are mainly interested in applying it in the stable case.
 The Brownian motion $(B_t)_{t \geq 0}$ is constructed via the theory of Dirichlet forms and resistance metrics using the now classical theory of \cite{AOF}.
-Consequently, the bulk of this article is devoted to a detailed study of the resistance volume growth of stable looptrees, from which we obtain heat kernel estimates using results of \cite{CroyHKFluctNonUn}.
-The volume growth properties also have implications for the Hausdorff and packing measures of stable looptrees with respect to particular gauge functions, for which we have proved results analogous to those proved by Duquesne and Le Gall for stable trees in \cite{DuqLeGPFALT}, \cite{DuqLeGHausdorffStable} and \cite{DuqPackingHausdorff}, and by Croydon for the Brownian continuum random tree (CRT) in \cite{DavidCRT}.
+The bulk of this article is then devoted to a detailed study of the resistance volume growth of stable looptrees, from which we obtain heat kernel estimates using results of \cite{CroyHKFluctNonUn}.
+The volume growth results also have implications for the Hausdorff and packing measures of stable looptrees with respect to certain gauge functions, for which we prove results analogous to those proved by Duquesne, Le Gall and Wang for stable trees in \cite{DuqLeGPFALT}, \cite{DuqLeGHausdorffStable}, \cite{DuqWangSmallBallsStable} and \cite{DuqPackingHausdorff}, and by Croydon for the Brownian continuum random tree (CRT) in \cite{DavidCRT}.
 Additionally, the results imply that the packing dimension of $\La$ is equal to $\alpha$, which is the same as the Hausdorff dimension that was established in \cite{RSLTCurKort}.

-Resistance growth analysis is a popular technique in the study of random walks on trees (for example see \cite{DavidCRT}, \cite{CroyHamSpectralCRT}, \cite{CroyHamSpectralStable}), since in this case the resistance metric and the geodesic metric are the same.
-In the case of looptrees this is no longer true, however we will show that although the two metrics are different on stable looptrees, they are nevertheless equivalent, which allows us to use the two metrics interchangeably when proving the volume bounds.
+In the past, resistance growth analysis has mainly been useful in studying random walks on trees (for example \cite{DavidCRT}, \cite{CroyHamSpectralCRT}, \cite{CroyHamSpectralStable}), since in this case the resistance metric and the geodesic metric are the same.
+In the case of looptrees the two metrics are different, but we will show that they are equivalent, which allows us to use the two metrics interchangeably when proving the volume bounds.

 We will use two main approaches to prove the looptree volume bounds.
 One approach, used to prove most of the volume lower bounds in this article, builds on ideas of \cite{RSLTCurKort} by comparing looptree volume fluctuations with fluctuations in the \Levy excursion that code them.
 This comparison cannot be used to prove upper bounds however, and a substantial part of this article is devoted to introducing an iterative decomposition of stable looptrees that we use to prove the upper volume bounds.
 The procedure utilises the Williams' decomposition of stable trees given in \cite{AbDelWilliamsDecomp} to decompose $\La$ along a loopspine, breaking it into smaller fragments which are all smaller rescaled looptrees.
 We then reapply the decomposition to these resulting fragments, and continue to repeat the decomposition on the fragments we obtain each time.
 This procedure can be realised as a separate branching process, which we will analyse in Sections \ref{sctn:sup vol UBs} and \ref{sctn:inf UBs} to prove the upper volume bounds.